-The cyber domain should be especially attractive for a limited-aims revisionist since cyber attacks rarely lead to escalation (Schneider 2017).
-Indeed, Ukraine has emerged as a testbed for Russian cyber warfare (Geers 2015; Brantley et al 2017; Greenberg 2017; Baezner 2017).
-In the first major cyber-physical attack since Stuxnet in Iran, the Ukrainian power grid was briefly disrupted in 2015 and again by more powerful malware in 2016, but services were quickly restored (Greenberg 2017).
-Much like Stuxnet (Lindsay 2013), these events are notable for their technical sophistication but ambiguous and ultimately reversible effects.
-The NotPetya malware, a disk wiper disguised as ransomware that exploited a National Security Agency (NSA) vulnerability called Eternal Blue, may have wiped ten percent of the computers in Ukraine including banks, federal agencies, and the Chernobyl clean-up site; Maersk shipping worldwide was paralyzed for a few days as a result of a NotPetya infection of its Odessa office, and the White House estimates that global damages totalled $10 billion (Greenberg 2018).
-Yet while cyber attacks and information operations have been endemic, they have had little impact on battlefield events (Kostyuk and Zhukov 2019).
-Even in social media operations, which are supposed to be a particularly devious and effective Russian specialty, pro-Kremlin narratives never took hold in Western Ukraine (Driscoll and Steinert-Threlkeld 2019).

 An actor that pulls its punches can indeed create high costs in an absolute sense.
 The conflict in Georgia lasted only five days, but the conflict in Ukraine has dragged into its fifth year, resulting in nearly ten thousand killed and over a million displaced to date.
 Yet it is also notable that the protracted conflict has so far featured neither large scale combined arms warfare nor unrestrained ethnic cleansing or other human rights atrocities; moreover, cumulative civilian deaths plateaued at about 4000 in 2015 while cumulative total deaths plateaued at about 9000 in 2016 (Driscoll and Steinert-Threlkeld 2019).
 Covert interventions, even open secrets like Moscow’s deployments to Ukraine and aggressive cyber operations, can convey both resolve and restraint (Carson 2018).
 The costliness of the intervention signals resolve, but the fact that costs could be higher and the efforts made to allow both sides to save face signals restraint.
-As Brantley et al (2017) rightly point out,
+As Brantley et al (2017) rightly point out, the Ukraine conflict differed in displaying a breadth of conflict modes but without sufficient intensity to warrant outside intervention.

-What distinguishes the Ukrainian conflict from other modern conflicts is the manner in which the fighting has unfolded.
-More than any other conflict, the fighting in Ukraine has incorporated a wide array of methods: conventional tactics, [cyber operations], [electronic warfare], and [information operations] are employed in an overlapping and mutually reinforcing manner.
-Moreover, the conflict as a whole has been deliberately maintained at a level insufficient to warrant substantial outside intervention by the Europeans or Americans beyond limited programs to train and equip Ukrainian military and civilian security forces.

 United States (2016)